 A vanity number is a toll-free telephone number that also spells a person’s or company’s name, or spells a word or acronym that is associated with the business.

-Companies that lease toll-free vanity numbers and route the incoming calls can even provide the same number and name to multiple businesses.
+Companies that lease toll-free vanity numbers and route incoming calls can even provide the same number and name to multiple businesses.

 This makes it relatively simple for many companies to market themselves with a phone number that describes their business, says a Business Observer article.
-This could be something like 1-800-Drain Clean or 1-800-Weight Loss, as suggested by the article, or 1-800-LAW GUYS, as actually used by a car accident attorney in Boston, Mass.
+This could be something like 1-800-Drain Clean or 1-800-Weight Loss, as suggested by the article, or 1-800-LAW GUYS, as used by a car accident attorney in Boston, Mass.

 Such services also offer analytics programs that enable customers to track where callers are located, what time of day they are most likely to call, and which advertising most effectively generates calls.